 In many cases the identification of a particular noise source will affect people's judgement and appreciation of the signal itself.
 For example, the presence of a high-amplitude impulsive noise, accompanied by a vibration sensation would render the overall assessment slightly more onerous as "penalties" would need to be employed.
 These would comprise weightings to signals (e.g. 5dB(A) to a highly tonal, or intermittent noise source).

-With regards to noise levels, BS5228: 2009 "Code of Practice for noise and vibration control on construction and open sites" dictates the following:
+With regards to noise levels, BS5228: 2009+A1:2014 "Code of Practice for noise and vibration control on construction and open sites" provides the ABC method shown below in Figure 4.1.